materiaraiding/materiaraiding-old/index.md

 This website is a resource provided by Materia Raiding community, as a one-stop shop for your Savage and Ultimate Raiding needs.

 ## Savage Resources
-Macros and Guides provided by the [Materia Raiding](https://discord.gg/EySn5dRj65) community.

 <span class="fs-5">
 [P9S](/p9s){: .btn }